uvishere/hit226/week5/index.md

 * Include a CSS file for your team design and a HTML document demonstrating the design
 * Your HTML file should be index.html in the root of your repository
 * Publish your site on GitHub Pages
-* Share a link to your repository and github pages URL in the discussion board
 * I will look at commits to see who does the work